|

 As

-well as the breathtaking coastal scenery, Pembrokeshire's
+well as the breathtaking coastal scenery,

-underwater environment is also very scenic and
+Pembrokeshire's underwater environment is

-abundant with a diversity of marine life.
-The
+of marine life.
+The strong sea currents

-strong sea currents which race around this stretch
+which race around this stretch of coastline

-a healthy growth of both plants and animals within
+growth of both plants and animals within

 this marine environment.